27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 • Economy quad room

-Due to the design and location we’d say this is ideal for couples and older travellers.
+Given the design and location, we’d say it’s ideal for couples and older travelers.

 Book Mayflowers Hostel here